 - (United Kingdom) Samaritans helpline: call 116 123

-And a directory of places to find low-cost or potentially free counseling in the US:
+And places to find low-cost or potentially free therapy in the US:

 Finally, here are a few articles that may help if you’re not suicidal yourself but know someone who is: